JetBrains/teamcity-documentation/topics/manual-backup-and-restore.md

 The following data needs to be backed up:

-### TeamCity Data Directory
+### TeamCity Data Directory Backup

 [`TeamCity Data Directory`](teamcity-data-directory.md) stores:
-* server settings, projects and build configurations with their settings (i.e. all that is configured via the Administration web UI)
+* server settings, projects and build configurations with their settings (that is, all that is configured via the UI);
 * build artifacts by default, unless a different location is [configured](build-artifact.md).
-Build logs are also stored as a part of the build artifacts
+Build logs are also stored as a part of the build artifacts;
-* current operation files, internal data structure, and so on
+* current operation files, internal data structure, and so on.

 For more details on the directory structure and data, refer to the [TeamCity Data Directory](teamcity-data-directory.md) section.